paulw11/Seam3/README.md

 Changes in Seam3 include:

 * Corrects one-to-many and many-to-one relationship mapping between CoreData and CloudKit
-* Adds mapping between binary attributes in CoreData and CKAssets in CloudKit (Not yet :( )
+* Adds mapping between binary attributes in CoreData and CKAssets in CloudKit
 * Code updates for Swift 3.0 and iOS 10
 * Restructures code to eliminate the use of global variables